tomhallmain/4cinject/README.md

 Simple extension for interfacing with 4Chan DOM.

-# Setup
+## Setup
 - Clone the repo
 - Open chrome://extensions URL on Chrome browser
 - Check option for developer mode
 - Select `Load Unpacked`
 - Select `ext` folder

-# Usage
+## Usage

 After installation, find the icon popup in the top right corner of the browser.
-Click it and see the options available.

-When on a thread page, navigate through threads using the arrow keys: ight moves down the thread, left moves up.
-When using arrow keys, only posts with content (images, WebMs, etc.) are the target of navigation.
+The popup lists options available.
+Detailed options are listed below.

+### Navigation

+- *Left/right arrow* - While on a thread, move to the next/previous post with content (image, WebM, etc.)
-While subthreads setting is on, ALT + arrow key jumps to next base post, instead of the next post with content.
+- *ALT + Left/right arrow* - Jump: While subthreads setting is on move to next/previous _base_ post with content
+- *SHIFT + Right arrow* - While post is engaged, set post content to fullscreen
+- *SHIFT + Left arrow* - While post is engaged and content is fullscreen, exit fullscreen

 ### Settings